-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant No Impact Х. Ц AND USE AND PLANNING.
-Would the project: Incorporation Impact a) · · · $\boxtimes$ b) with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan? $\boxtimes$ Discussion:
+Х. LAI ND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b) Physically divide an established community?
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, \boxtimes specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes